johninfra/it-support-and-cybersecurity-labs/README.md

 ## Key Skills and Experience

+## About This Repository

+This repository documents hands-on IT support and cybersecurity labs designed to simulate real-world help desk and system administration tasks.
+Each lab reflects practical experience in troubleshooting, user account management, and network diagnostics.

 - Active Directory user support including password resets, account unlocks, and permission management
 - Network troubleshooting using ping, ipconfig, DNS diagnostics, and connectivity testing
 - Virtual machine setup and management using VMware Workstation